 Publishing a routing service as a map service with the network analysis capability involves the steps below:

 - Create a map using ArcGIS Pro.

 - Add the network dataset to your map.

 - Create one or more network analysis layers in your map.

-- Share your map as a map image layer from ArcGIS Pro if your ArcGIS Server site is federated with a portal, or as a map service when publishing to a stand-alone ArcGIS Server site from ArcGIS Pro or ArcMap.
+- Share your map as a map image layer from ArcGIS Pro if your ArcGIS Server site is federated with a portal, or as a map service when publishing to a stand-alone ArcGIS Server site from ArcGIS Pro.
 Enable the network analysis capability while publishing your map image layer or map service.

-Publish a map service with network analysis capability using ArcGIS Pro provides further instructions on how to achieve this workflow using ArcGIS Pro.
+Publish a map service in ArcGIS Pro with the network analysis capability provides further instructions on how to achieve this workflow using ArcGIS Pro.